rstudio/shiny/_includes/tutorial/shiny-text.md

 If you try changing the number of observations to another value you'll see a demonstration of one of the most important attributes of Shiny applications -- inputs and outputs are connected together "live" and changes are propagated immediately (like a spreadsheet).
 In this case rather than the entire page being reloaded just the table view is updated when the number of observations change.

 Here is the user interface definition for the application.
-Notice in particular that the mainPanel function now takes two arguments (corresponding to the two types of output displayed):
+Notice in particular that the `sidebarPanel` and `mainPanel` functions now take two arguments (corresponding to the two inputs and two outputs displayed):

 #### ui.R